 The Hogg Foundation has established a competitive process for awarding grants to achieve greater results with our limited funds.
 During our strategic planning process, foundation staff meet with state and national stakeholders to identify critical areas in which the foundation’s grantmaking could have a significant impact.
-All of our priority funding areas — integrated health care, cultural competence, workforce development and mental health research — are the product of ongoing strategic planning.
+All of our priority funding areas — consumers, youth and families; dialogue and learning; public policy; and workforce — are the product of ongoing strategic planning.

 The foundation does not accept unsolicited grant proposals.
 Rather, we use requests for proposals (RFPs) for specific grant programs.
 Funding decisions are made entirely according to the merit of the proposals received.
 A rating instrument is used to evaluate the grant proposals and identify a subset for possible funding.
 For every grant program, a grant review committee is the merits of each proposal that is considered for funding.
 Grant programs are then assigned to a program officer who is responsible for day-to-day management, including communication and coordination with grantees.

 The foundation makes a concerted effort to publicize open RFPs in a timely manner.
 In addition, the foundation routinely distributes news releases announcing the latest grant awards.
 News releases provide a good sense of the foundation’s funding priorities, as well as insight into what makes for a compelling proposal.

 Questions about grant initiatives and RFPs must be submitted by email.
 To avoid a conflict of interest, foundation staff do not accept phone calls regarding requests for proposals.
 For each RFP, we also provide an informational teleconference that gives prospective applicants an opportunity to ask questions of program staff directly.
 Finally, with every online RFP announcement we also provide a “Questions and Answers” document that contains answers to the most frequently asked questions about that particular grant.
 This document is updated after the teleconference.